voidermalie/booki/README.md

-# Hello
+# Hello 🌻
-[This](https://voidermalie.github.io/booki) is a static site, my very first project during my web developer cursus at OpenClassrooms.
+[This](https://voidermalie.github.io/booki) is a static site, my very first project during my web developer course at OpenClassrooms.

 I remember discovering the power of flexbox and CSS 🌼 and the concepts of Material Design through this project while integrating the site from a mockup.